IT Support & Cybersecurity for Canadian Accounting Firms

 According to CPA Ontario’s Accountabilities for CPAs in the Age of AI (2024), members remain fully accountable under the CPA Code of Professional Conduct when AI or third-party tools touch client engagement work.
 The same standard applies to your IT stack: every tool your firm relies on during tax season is, in effect, a delegate of your professional obligations.

-Accounting firms switch when their current IT support company can’t demonstrate tested backup recovery, documented security controls, or consistent response times during tax season.
-When client data protection is table stakes, reactive IT support isn’t just inconvenient.
-It’s a liability you shouldn’t be carrying.
+Firms switch when their current IT support company can’t demonstrate tested backup recovery, documented security controls, or consistent response times during tax season.
+When client-data protection is table stakes, reactive IT isn’t just inconvenient, it’s a liability you shouldn’t be carrying.

 What accounting firm IT support costs